ལྷག་གནང་མི་ལུ་བཀྲིན་ལེགས་སོ་ཡོད།།

 Royal Wedding In Punakha

-Usually I set alarm to get up early in the morning to study.
-Whatever other work be I never set alarm to wake me up early.
-On the 12th midnight I was not sure whether I set it but early in the morning I heard my mobile alarm ringing so impressively.
-Out of my zeal to witness the joyous occasion I thought I have set it to remind me to witness the present that is going to be ultimately the history of nation.
-Immediately I took shower and get primed to sit in front of 24’’ TV.
+Usually I set an alarm to get up early in the morning to study.
+Regardless of any other commitments I may have, I never set an alarm to wake me up early.
+On the 12th midnight I was not sure whether I set it, but early in the morning I heard my mobile alarm ringing so impressively.
+Out of my zeal to witness the joyous occasion, I thought I had set it to remind me to witness the present, which is going to ultimately be the history of the nation.
+Immediately I took a shower and got primed to sit in front of a 24’’ TV.

-The rising sun and its shining rays casing uniformly all the country, chirping birds, cool wind and smiling people was what I could feel and see soon I sit on the blue chair.
-The novelty of Phungthang Dewa Chenpoi Phodrang and it’s around serene scene adds more live to joy of the people.
-Soon the arrival of King, royal family, government heads, Je khenpo and guests from outside country ingredient the real feeling of witnessing the present.
-It is eventually the history.
+The rising sun and its shining rays casting uniformly over all the country, chirping birds, cool wind, and smiling people were what I could feel and see soon after I sat on the blue chair.
+The novelty of Phungthang Dewa Chenpoi Phodrang and its serene scene adds more life to the joy of the people.
+Soon the arrival of King, the royal family, government heads, Je khenpo, and guests from outside the country will be the real feeling of witnessing the present.
+It eventually becomes history.
 Sometimes history is painful and sometimes joyful.
 History can’t be written without pain or joy.
-But this was the day where history was decorated as a most joyous moment.
-We have won and we are victorious.
+But this was the day when history was celebrated as a moment of great joy.
+We have won, and we are victorious.

 Everything was traditional.
-The sacred nuptial ceremony was sanctified in a traditional religious ceremony, which was performed in the grand Kuenra (congregation hall), the main seat of Drukpa Kagyue tradition.
-The religious ceremony had begun with His Holiness the Je Khenpo conducting the prayer of Zhabdrung Dag Nangma at Machhen lhakhang; while other Lopon and monks initiated Tshepa Mey prayer at the grand Kuenra.
+The sacred nuptial ceremony was sanctified in a traditional religious ceremony, which was performed in the grand Kuenra (congregation hall), the main seat of the Drukpa Kagyue tradition.
+The religious ceremony had begun with His Holiness the Je Khenpo conducting the prayer of Zhabdrung Dag Nangma at Machhen Lhakhang, while other Lopons and monks initiated the Tshepa Mey prayer at the grand Kuenra.

-After that the celebration with public started.
-There were special dedication songs and dances performed by different schools, senior citizens and dancers from RAPA.
-With delightful smile and curvy body movement, all dancers performed to their best.
+After that the celebration with the public started.
+There were special dedication songs and dances performed by different schools, senior citizens, and dancers from RAPA.
+With delightful smiles and curvy body movements, all dancers performed to their best.

-His majesty the King and Queen met personally with all the people gathered and talk with them.
+His Majesty, the King and Queen, met personally with all the people gathered and talked with them.
 The peoples’ wishes were conveyed.
-Guests from outside the country got golden opportunity to wish and converse with the King and Queen.
-With no encumbrance the day was ended with Tashi Labay.
-And let’s all reminisce with smile the history created together.
+Guests from outside the country got a golden opportunity to wish for and converse with the King and Queen.
+With no encumbrance, the day was ended with Tashi Labay.
+And let’s all reminisce with a smile about the history created together.

 Palden Drukpa Gyello!!